Bryceclark56/autolatex/README.md

 A convenient tool I made for myself.

-It's designed to monitor a file, using inotify, and when it detects that I have saved/modified the file, it will run `pdflatex` on the file (in nonstop mode).
+It's designed to monitor a file, using inotify.
+When it detects that I have saved/modified the file,
+	it will run `pdflatex` on the file (in nonstop mode).

+Afterwards, it will force mupdf process to update view of the pdf.

 ## Usage